 Mamma Mia was founded in Grattan Street, Dublin 2 in September 2009.
 Since then it has grown more & more each year, including having recently expanded by opening their sister Late Night Bar & Venue 10 St Stephens Green and creating the venue's delicious menus.

-Under the care of Sardinian head chef David Frigau and his expertise in traditional cookery techniques, homemade and traditional Italian dishes fill the menu, using only the very best of seasonal & local produce.
+Under the care of our traditional Italian chef and their expertise in traditional cookery techniques, homemade and traditional Italian dishes fill the menu, using only the very best of seasonal & local produce.
 Our sous chef Roberto Coter (Bergamo, Italy) has extensive experience, having worked in Italian kitchens in both Ireland and Australia after leaving his native Italy in 2009 and our traditional and classic Italian pizzas are the creation of pizza chef Ariel Garcia.

 Owners Clint & Ruth Hamilton are highly inspired by their love & passion for both Italian food and the Italian way of life; evident in Mamma Mia's cosy, relaxed setting which has warm echoes of the Italian family lifestyle.
 Open 6 days a week, the quality of our food and wine speaks for itself and we look forward to welcoming you for a rich Italian morning coffee, a light and tasty lunch or a lingering evening meal accompanied by a smooth glass of wine!

 To make a reservation, please call us on 01 676 9981

 I love my Italian grub....and I'm pretty hard to please at times.
 However myself and my partner stumbled accross this place one evening.
 Menu is excellent and oh my god...the fillet steak with peppercorn sauce would have your mouth watering.
 Everything is freshly cooked an of the highest quality.
 Quirky atmosphere too full of character.
 Looking foward to returning for the 10th time!!!!

 "A little piece of Italy, tucked away in Dublin City"